Kumari Nahappan

-Kumari Nahappan (b.
-1953) is a Malaysian-born Singaporean contemporary artist best known for her large-scale public sculptures that often depict natural subjects such as fruit, seeds, and spices.
+Kumari Nahappan (born 1953) is a Malaysian-born Singaporean contemporary artist best known for her large-scale public sculptures that often depict natural subjects such as fruit, seeds, and spices.
 Aside from sculpture and public art, Nahappan's interdisciplinary practice also spans installation and abstract painting.

 Her most well-known public sculptures in Singapore include Saga (2007) for Changi Airport Terminal 3, Nutmeg & Mace (2009) for the ION Orchard, Pedas-Pedas (2006) for the National Museum of Singapore, and Pembungaan (2011) for OUE Bayfront.
 Other sculptures at sites overseas include G Tower in Kuala Lumpur, Malaysia, the J.Y.
 Campos Centre in Manila, the Philippines, and the Chengdu International Finance Square, China.

 She has exhibited at museums such as the Mori Art Museum in Tokyo, Japan, the Seoul Arts Center in South Korea, and the Museum Rudana in Bali, Indonesia.
 Her work has been part of international exhibitions such as the 2013 Singapore Biennale, at the Anima Mundi collateral event in conjunction with the Venice Biennale 2017, and the Personal Structures collateral exhibition in conjunction with the Venice Biennale 2019.